- Focus Areas

 Updated every 5 years, including the register of natural heritage areas.

 Updated every 5-10 years.
 Shows natural vegetation types and landcover for Oregon.
-Data is part of the USGS Gap Analysis Program, and maps developed extend to northern California, southern Idaho and Eastern Washington (http://gapanalysis.usgs.gov/)
+Data is part of the USGS Gap Analysis Program, and maps developed extend to northern California, southern Idaho and Eastern Washington (http://gapanalysis.usgs.gov/).
+Information on methodology and techincal reports can be found at the LEMMA project site.

 Updated continually.
 Data sharing restricted as per user agreements.